elisilk/nft-preview-card-component/README.md

 Specific areas that the solution should be improved (known issues):

+- I'm not sure that I have the flow spacing perfectly set up.
+There might be some differentation between the block spacing between different elements within the card and the spacing could possibly change from the mobile to the desktop version.
+But I don't understand an easy way to get those spacing values out of Figma (without doing a whole bunch of annoying manual calculations), and I felt like this first approximation looks pretty good.
+If I have time, I will go back and make those adjustments.

 More general ideas I want to consider:

 Hmm 🤔 ...